Cleft Palate Surgery - Postoperative Instructions

 - Keep track of your child’s bowel habits.
 He or she should return to previous bowel habits.
 If not, he or she may be constipated.

-- Call your child’s pediatrician or Dr. Morrison if you think your child is constipated.
+- Call your child’s pediatrician or the Plastic Surgery team if you think your child is constipated.

 Skin and Wound Care